malvern-cads/linux-session/production.md

 }
 ```

-This file tells Caddy to listen on the domain `linux.cadscheme.co.uk`, send the logs to the console, setup HTTPS with the email, proxy all traffic to the webshell container and allow websocket traffic.
+This file tells Caddy to listen on the domain `linux.<YOUR_DOMAIN>`, send the logs to the console, setup HTTPS with the email, proxy all traffic to the webshell container and allow websocket traffic.

 Then launch the Caddy container: